 These options are for creating encrypted single-file backups and for decrypting them.
-See Chapter 8, Encryption for Backups for more details and usage information on the encryption and decryption functions of MySQL Enterprise Backup.
+See Chapter 10, Encryption for Backups for more details and usage examples for the encryption and decryption functions of MySQL Enterprise Backup.

 Encrypt the data when creating a backup image by a